-All Teacher Kits are available to Nature to You Loan Program annual members for two-week loan for $25.
+All Teacher Kits are available to Nature to You Loan Program annual members for two-week loan.
+One Teacher Kit check out is included with membership, additional kits are available for $30.
 Contact us to learn more: firstname.lastname@example.org or 619.255.0236.

 Mammals live in nearly every place on our planet.
 Through evolution and adaption, mammals are able to not only survive but also thrive in many different environments.
 This kit explores how mammals have changed over time through locomotion and feeding to survive daily life in the wild.
 Students will conduct both skull and diet investigations to look at some extreme adaptions.
 View Curriculum

 The Kumeyaay People shared a relationship with nature, native plants, and the animals around them.
 These were their primary resources for survival.
 This kit allows students to explore the lives of the first people to inhabit San Diego County.
 Students can explore the Kumeyaay ways of life by grinding acorns, scraping yucca leaves for fiber, and discovering how plants and animals provided food, clothing, and shelter.
 Step back into history and connect with nature and the native peoples of our region.
 View Curriculum

 Where does water go when it rains?
 Students will learn what a watershed is and why it is important.
 This hands-on model encourages students to "make it rain," allowing for a better understanding of human impact on water quality.
 Students will also discover the areas that feed into our watersheds, thus providing a greater connection to their water source.